-In addition to the above, in 2024, NARMCO will be requiring all suppliers to complete our Supplier Questionnaire for Identifying Forced/Child Labour Risks, which will be assessed annually.
+In addition to the above, in 2024, NARMCO requires all suppliers to complete our Supplier Questionnaire for Identifying Forced/Child Labour Risks, which will be assessed annually.

 2.4.
 Forced/Child Labour Within the Supply Chain and Actions Taken to Prevent and Reduce Risk